-- You have the right to talk with health care providers in private and to have your personal health care information kept private and confidential, including health data that is collected and kept electronically, as protected under State and Federal laws. - You have the right to look at and receive copies of your medical records and request amendments. - You have the right to be assured that your written consent will be obtained for the release of information to persons not otherwise authorized under law to receive it. - You have the right to provide written consent that limits the degree of information and the persons to whom information may be given.
+You have the right to talk with health care providers in private and to have your personal health care information kept private

+- and confidential, including health data that is collected and kept electronically, as protected under State and Federal laws. - You have the right to look at and receive copies of your medical records and request amendments. - You have the right to be assured that your written consent will be obtained for the release of information to persons not otherwise authorized under law to receive it. - You have the right to provide written consent that limits the degree of information and the persons to whom information may be given.

 There is a patient privacy rule that gives you more access to your own medical records and more control over how your personal health information is used.
 If you have any questions about this privacy rule, call the Office for Civil Rights at 1-800-368-1019.
-TTY users should call 1-800-537-7697.
+TTY users should call 1-800- 537- 7697.

-You have a right to file a complaint, request additional services or make an appeal.
+You have a right to make a complaint.